Antenna Array

 [5]:

-# Here the "drawRadiation" method is used to draw a 3D graph of directivity.
+# Here, the 'drawRadiation' method is used to generate a 3D plot of directivity.

 radValues = antennaArray.drawRadiation(radiationType="Directivity", normalize=True,